vic/den/README.md

 </tr>
 </table>

-Den has Zero Dependencies.
-The only requirement is being included in a module that has `{ config, lib, ... }`

-`den.lib` is domain agnostic, it can be used to configure anything Nix-configurable.
+Den has Zero Dependencies. `den.lib` is domain agnostic, it can be used to configure anything Nix-configurable.

 On top of `den.lib`, Den also provides a [framework](https://den.oeiuwq.com/explanation/context-pipeline/) for the NixOS/nix-Darwin/Home-Manager Nix domains.

 Den embraces your Nix choices and does not impose itself.
 All parts of Den are optional and replaceable.
 Works with your current setup, with/without flakes, flake-parts or any other Nix module system.

+> [Den is a declarative data transformation pipeline](https://github.com/vic/den/discussions/355).
+Infra entities are traversed via `den.ctx` transformations and configurations for them are generated when `den.aspects` are applied at each context stage.

 <table>
 <tr>